maxwills/SeekerDebugger/README.md

 ```

 ### IMPORTANT
-When installing Seeker in a non-moose Image, a waring will pop up duging the baseline instalation.
+When installing Seeker in a non-moose Image, a warning will pop up duging the baseline installation.
 The message warns that there is a missing dependency (FamixStClass).
 Click proceed and ignore it for the moment.
 Future version will include diferent isntallation processes for particular images.

 The `SeekerInstallHelpers>>#install` will:
 - Enable the debugger extension in the StDebugger UI.